COMMODITIES-Gold, oil, copper fall sharply on economic woes

 New York Mercantile Exchange natural gas futures hit $4.24 per million British thermal units, the highest since July 2011, as late season cold weather tightened the supply-demand balance.

-May natural gas futures settled 8.3 cents higher on Friday at $4.222 per mmBtu.

-Chicago Board of Trade wheat futures rose 2.4 percent on Friday on healthy export demand, and worries about U.S. crops, while soybeans rose on stronger demand.
-(Reporting by Jeanine Prezioso; Editing by David Gregorio)
+Chicago Board of Trade wheat futures rose 1.9 percent on Friday on healthy export demand, and worries about U.S. crops, while soybeans rose on stronger demand.

 * Saudis to use Malaysia as platform for SEAsia investment (Adds comments from Aramco CEO, Saudi energy minister)